muhammadwaqasdev/smart_pay/README.md

 Refer to Stripe plugin docs if you encounter platform issues.

 ## Quick start
-Configure Stripe and present the methods widget.
+Configure Stripe providers with different modes.
+The package automatically generates payment links and intents for you!

 ```dart
 import 'package:smart_pay/smart_pay.dart';